-If that individual has not appointed someone to act on their behalf via a Power of Attorney, then any family member, friend or professional looking to manage that person’s affairs needs to apply to the Court of Protection for a deputyship order.
+If an individual has not appointed someone to act on their behalf via a Power of Attorney, then any family member, friend or professional looking to manage that person’s affairs needs to apply to the Court of Protection for a deputyship order.

 If the health or welfare of a person who lacks capacity is called into question and that person might be at risk, the local authority is forced to step in and can start proceedings in the Court of Protection to try and protect them from harm.
 Local authorities have a statutory responsibility to act in that person’s best interests and to ensure they are receiving care to the extent that this was not being provided before, to make sure they are living in appropriate conditions and protected from any potentially harmful third parties.

 In these cases, the local authority is authorised by the Court of Protection to take the necessary steps to ensure that they are looked after appropriately provided they can demonstrate that the person in question is at risk.